Advance your career & develop your skills as you make a positive difference in the life of a child..Serve at Camp Concordia in Michigan!

 The closest city to Camp Concordia is Greenville, which is 10 miles away.
 It is a quaint town of about 9,000 people with the Flat River running through it, a network of bike trails and even a couple of challenging mountain bike trails.

 Also, Grand Rapids, MI (pop.
 200,000) is about 45 minutes away.
 It is a prosperous and growing city.

 What does a typical week of camp look like?

 Typically, campers arrive on a Sunday afternoon and they leave after lunch on Friday.
-Weekend guests often arrive on Friday evening and leave after worship on Sunday morning.
-Your week, depending on your job, could be filled with worship, swimming, tubing, service, games, canoeing, challenge course, dishes, zip lining, eating, cleaning, campfires, Bible Adventures, singing, hiking, laughing, sleeping, snacking, working, playing, and camping out.
+Weekend campers often arrive on Friday evening and leave after worship on Sunday morning.
+Your week, depending on your skills, could be helping to lead worship, teaching swim lessons, driving a boat for kids who are tubing, working on trails, creating and directing new games, teaching canoeing, facilitating challenge course, washing dishes, belaying the zip line, making pizza, eating, mopping the dining room, building a campfire, reading the Bible, leading Bible Adventures, playing guitar, leading songs, laughing with kids, sleeping, snacking during break, mowing the lawn, leading a hike and camping out under the stars.